Souveniers of Consumption

 In this series, Souvenirs of Consumption, I explore the paradox of our relationship with the natural world and the unseen legacy of human leisure.
 The Adriatic's rocky coastline, celebrated for its pristine beauty, is here reframed as a repository of our unwanted memories.
 Our presence is fleeting, and we often seek a keepsake or souvenir to capture the joy of a vacation.
 But what we leave behind—our trash—is perhaps the most honest souvenir of all: a lasting record of our passing.

-Through constructed still lifes, I formalise this dialogue, arranging found detritus objects—a discarded plastic bottle, a forgotten shoe, or a single-use bag—alongside decaying organic matter.
+Through constructed still lifes, I formalise this dialogue, arranging found detritus, such as a discarded plastic bottle, a forgotten shoe, or a single-use bag found on the shores of Korčula Island, alongside decaying organic matter.
 This visual juxtaposition reveals a silent tragedy: the fleeting impermanence of nature’s cycle set against the stubborn permanence of our material culture.
-Ultimately, the series transforms the grotesque into the sublime, functioning as a contemporary memento mori that confronts us with our own ecological footprint.
+Ultimately, Souvenirs of Consumption transforms the grotesque into the sublime, confronting the viewer with the ecological footprint of human activity.
+The series serves as a quiet call to reflection on the persistent, often unseen traces left behind long after the pleasant memories have receded.